Laws for farm animals - BC SPCA

 Find a BC SPCA location in your area:

-Laws for farm animals
+Laws for farmed animals

-Click to learn more about how animals are protected at each level:
+Learn more about how animals are protected at each level:

 National Farm Animal Care Council: Codes of Practice

-While these Codes of Practice do outline animal care requirements, they are not referenced by law in every province.
+While these Codes of Practice outline animal care requirements, they are not referenced by law in every province.
 In B.C., the Codes of Practice are referenced by law.
 Other provinces that refer to the Codes of Practice in their provincial legislation include:

 • Newfoundland and Labrador